 Change in fair value of warrant liabilities reflected the non-cash charge for changes in the fair value of the warrant liability that is subject to remeasurement at each balance sheet date.

 Other expenses

 Other expenses primarily consists of foreign currency gains or losses as a result of exchange rate fluctuations on transactions denominated in Korean won.

-Table of Contents Results of Operations
+Results of Operations

-Comparison of the Three Months Ended June 30, 2024 and 2023
+Comparison of the Three Months Ended September 30, 2024 and 2023